rafaelkyrdan/cypher/README.md

 #Cypher - desktop application for protect your online messaging.

+*TODO:*
+This application requires a refactoring and cleaning.
+It has been written more than 3 years ago with lack of knowledge what is a good code style.

 *About Application*

 Cypher - an easy to use application for protection of private